Butt Out: Plot

 An overly-upbeat anti-smoking music group called Butt Out, which incorporates outdated elements of dance and hip-hop into its routine, performs at South Park Elementary.
-The boys are put off by what they see as the lame, condescending nature of the performance.
+The boys are put off by what they see as the condescending nature of the performance.
 The performers proclaim that, if everyone refuses to smoke, they can grow up to be "just like [them]".
 The boys, fearing this outcome, go behind the school to immediately start chain smoking, despite it causing them to cough furiously.

 When the school counselor, Mr. Mackey, approaches, the boys discard their cigarettes into a nearby dumpster, which causes a fire that burns down the entire school.
 When the boys are brought before the principal and their parents, the adults are enraged and ashamed at the boys smoking, more than about the school burning down.
 They then convince themselves that the blame lies with the tobacco companies, whose cigarette advertising campaigns have influenced the children.
 The boys happily transfer the blame to avoid punishment, but Kyle recognizes the pattern of a South Park storyline and unsuccessfully tries to get his friends to avoid the coming calamity.

 The town summons celebrity spokesman Rob Reiner to combat the spread of smoking among children in South Park.
 Although Reiner is outspokenly against smoking, he is gluttonous, obese and disrespectful, taking pride in imposing his will on others.
 Cartman, however, looks up to Reiner precisely because of these qualities.

 Reiner disguises himself as a woman called "Rita Poon" and infiltrates a tobacco factory along with the boys.
 While touring the factory, the vice president teaches them the history of tobacco and how the tobacco industry protects and defends freedom, explaining how the mandated warning labels on cigarettes enable consumers to make an informed choice, which Kyle finds reasonable.
 Suddenly, Reiner takes a photo of the boys in the factory, sheds his disguise, and throws one of the employees over the railing before fleeing.